Redemption882/Kingpin-Life-of-Crime-ReadError-fix/README.md

 infamous "ReadError: function pointers have moved" problem with loading a savegame on Windows 11.</p>
 <p>Copyright Xatrix Entertainment, Interplay and iD Software.</p>
+<h2>Installation</h2>
+<p>Download the file in the "release" tab, once you downloaded the file you need to put the "gamex86.dll" file into "Kingpin/main",
+once you install the patch your old savegames will not work anymore, therefore, you'll need to start a new game.</p>
 <h2>Compiling (Windows only):</h2>
 <p>To Compile the gamesrc you'll need to download Microsoft Visual Studio Express 2012:
 <a href="http://download.microsoft.com/download/1/F/5/1F519CC5-0B90-4EA3-8159-33BFB97EF4D9/VS2012_WDX_ENU.iso" target="_blank"> Download</a></p>